-Pregnant Women Worry About Pandemic's Impact on Labor, Delivery and Babies
+Pregnant Women Worry About Pandemic's Impact On Labor, Delivery And Babies

-Pregnant Women Worry About Pandemic's Impact on Labor, Delivery and Babies
+Pregnant Women Worry About Pandemic's Impact On Labor, Delivery And Babies

-Among the people whose lives are being turned upside-down by the coronavirus are many pregnant women.
+Among the people whose lives are being turned upside down by the coronavirus are many pregnant women.

 As they prepare for one of the most intense and emotional experiences of their lives, they face the possibility of delivering babies in hospitals filled with COVID-19 patients — and plans they've made for where to give birth and who will be there with them are often now in question.

-That's the situation confronting Lauren and Daniel Herriges of Sarasota, Florida, whose first child, a daughter, is due April 3.
+That's the situation confronting Lauren and Daniel Herriges of Sarasota, Fla., whose first child, a daughter, is due April 3.
 For assistance during childbirth, they hired a doula, a support person who helps laboring women.
 The Herrigeses had planned to have their doula with them in the delivery room at Sarasota Memorial Hospital, but they recently got crushing news: To reduce the risk of coronavirus infection, the hospital is limiting delivery room visitors to just one person.

 "That's a bit gut-wrenching," Lauren Herriges says, "because I like my doula and wouldn't have gotten one if I didn't think it would be very helpful."